Twelve

 expedition an embassy to Japan, headed by statesman Nikolai Rezanov,

-who was given authority over the ships’ commanders without their
+who was given authority over the ships’ commanders without

 knowledge.
 Between them the ships carried an ethnically and socially